 Use your time to make things around you better.

 Be a good example

 As an example.
 When my first kid was born, I hadn’t finished college.
-I owned a company that was making money and I was supporting a new family, but I knew that (in my field), not having a college degree would eventually become a problem.
+I owned a company that was making money and I was supporting a new family, but I knew that (in the IT field), not having a college degree would eventually become a problem if I wanted to get contracts with the U.S. Government.
 So I pushed through and finished a degree by taking a few classes.
 I then pushed on to get a Masters degree.

 My health was starting to really suck.
 I started jogging, entered a 5k, ran it, then ran another.
 I started going to the gym to work out while one of my kids is at swim practice.
 My resting heart rate and blood pressure have dropped like a rock.

 I recently started eating a little better, and this has made more of a difference that exercising did.

 Set a good example when it comes to things that might not be so good for you: eating, smoking, drinking, drugs.